mjpclab/goNixArgParser/README.md

 ### `undefFlagPrefixes`
 If an argument is not a flag, and begin with one of the `undefFlagPrefixes`, treat it as an undefined flag.
 Otherwise treat this argument as previous flag's value or rests value.
+Useful if end user inputs an undefined flag

 ## Option struct
 `Option` represents an individual option.
 Some initial parameter: